31 Newton’s method

 1.25

-This method has basically \(18\) multiplication and addition operations for one division, so it naively would seem slower, but timing this shows the method is competitive with a regular division.
+If values for 48/17 and 32/17 are pre-computed, this method has basically \(18\) multiplication and addition operations for one division, so it naively would seem slower, but timing this shows the method is competitive with a regular division.

 The while loop is a good way to repeat commands until some condition is met.
 With this, we present a simple function implementing Newton’s method, we iterate until the update step gets really small (the atol) or the convergence takes more than \(50\) steps.
 (There are other, better choices that could be used to determine when the algorithm should stop, these are just easy to understand.)